Abhisheknik/Insight_Quirk/README.md

 - **Resource Library**: Access valuable resources shared during our events.
 - **Contact Us**: Easily get in touch with the club organizers.

-## Code of Conduct

-We follow a strict [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a welcoming and inclusive environment for all contributors and community members.

 **Website:** [Insight Quirks Club](https://insightquirks.com/)